Sunoo/homebridge-camera-ffmpeg/README.md

 * `uploader` enable uploading of snapshots to Google Drive, defaults to `false`.
 See wiki for more detailed instructions.
 * `motion` enable a dummy switch and motion sensor to trigger picture notifications in iOS 13, defaults to `false`.
 See wiki for more detailed instructions.
+* `doorbell` enable doorbell function for this camera (image notifications).
+When enabled there will be an additional switch that triggers the doorbell event, automate it to use it with other HomeKit switches, HTTP events etc.
 * `manufacturer` set manufacturer name for display in the Home app
 * `model` set model for display in the Home app
 * `serialNumber` set serial number for display in the Home app